Product · Senior level · Updated July 2026

 Somewhere past the five-year mark, the question a PM resume must answer changes.
 Nobody doubts you can ship.
 The doubt is whether you can be handed something expensive and ambiguous and come back with a strategy the org believes enough to fund.
 The example below is a resume organized around that question, and it's worth stealing its structure even if your domain looks nothing like payments.

-Scope is the first thing a reviewer prices
+Scope is the first thing a reviewer sizes up

 Before reading a single bullet, a hiring manager wants to size what you held: how much revenue, how many squads, how many customers, how hard to break.
 Put the scope in the sentence, in units.
 "Own the payments line ($18M ARR, three squads)" does more work than any verb, and it reframes every bullet after it, because now the reader knows the stakes each decision carried.